smck83/expurgate/README.md

 # Cloud hosted SPF solutions
 There are a number of vendors that offer SPF management capability.
-Each with pro's and con's.
-Some services use terms like SPF flattening and SPF compression.
+However I could not find any self-hosted options.
+Common terms for these services are SPF flattening and SPF compression.